 Doorways Management

 Managing a multi-dog household can be a challenge, especially when it comes to keeping dogs separated.
-One effective strategy for achieving this is through doorway management.
+One effective strategy for achieving this is through doorway management plans.
 Using baby gates or pet barriers, you can create physical barriers that prevent dogs from entering certain areas of the house.

 In a multi-dog household, your dogs may fight over doorways.
 If you want to keep all the dogs out, put them up and close their doors at night.
 You can also place pet gates in the front doorways so they will not jump over open ones.